-Born in Guatemala City, Guatemala, 1971
+Born in Guatemala City, 1971

-Lives and works between Mexico City and Guatemala
+live and workbetween Mexico City and Guatemala.

-His work is in the permanent collection of the Museum of Contemporary Art Chicago (Chicago,USA), the Centre Pompidou Foundation (Paris, France), The Museum Of Contemporary Art (Los Angeles, USA), the Colección Jumex (Mexico City, Mexico), Taguchi Art Collection (Tokyo, Japan), Thyssen-Bornemisza Art Contemporary (Vienna, Austria), Carlos Mérida National Museum of Modern Art (Guatemala City, Guatemala), Museo Del Barrio (New York, USA), Femsa (Monterrey, Mexico), Cisneros Fontanals Art Foundation (Miami, USA), The Arts Council Of The Municipality Of Copenhagen (Copenhagen, Denmark), among others.
+His work is in the permanent collection of the Chicago Museum of Contemporary Art (Chicago, United States), the Center Pompidou Foundation (Paris, France), The Museum of Contemporary Art (Los Angeles, United States), the Jumex Collection (City De México, Mexico), Taguchi Art Collection (Tokyo, Japan), Thyssen-Bornemisza Art Contemporary (Vienna, Austria), Carlos Merida National Museum of Modern Art (Guatemala City, Guatemala), Museo Del Barrio (New York, United States ), Femsa (Monterrey, Mexico), Cisneros Fontanals Art Foundation (Miami, United States), The Arts Council Of The Municipality Of Copenhagen (Copenhagen, Denmark), among others.os.